wodby/php-docs/docs/index.md

 # Overview

 !!! info "IMPORTANT":
-    PHP stack is not yet generally available for deployment via Wodby Platform.
+    PHP stack is not yet available for deployment via [Wodby](https://wodby.com).
 But you already can use it for local development with [Docker4PHP](local/index.md)

 [Nginx]: containers/nginx.md
 [Apache]: containers/apache.md